alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-11-23-adventures-in-the-terraform-dsl-part-x-templates.md

 ### The template language

 Actually, there was no template language at all, and this remained the case from Terraform 0.5 through to 0.11.
-All that you could do in templates was to interpolate strings using the notation `${var}`.

-This is useful to be aware of - especially if you have just inherited code written in Terraform 0.11 or earlier!
+All that you could do in templates was to interpolate strings using the notation `${ ... }`.
+This is useful to be aware of if you have inherited code written in Terraform 0.11 or earlier!

 ## Templates in Terraform 0.7